suetarazi/ECommerceWellnessChiropractic/README.md

 * **route/store/cart** - Page that shows all items the user has added to cart.
 * **route/product/details/id** - Page that shows a specific service with details.
 * **route/product/delete/id** - Page to delete a specific item from user's cart.

+#### Admin Routes
   * **route/admin/dashboard** - Page where administrators have access to, and have the option to manage services, or check existing orders.
+  * **route/admin/manageservices** - Page where Administrator can create, update, or delete a service.
   * **route/admin/order** - Page where administrators can check all existing orders
   * **route/admin/orderdetails** - Page where administrators can order details after picking a specific order

-#### Admin Routes
-  * **route/admin/dashboard** - Page where an Administrator can pick to manage orders or services.
-  * **route/admin/manageservices** - Page where Administrator can create, update, or delete a service.

 ## Usage
 ***[Provide some images of your app with brief description as title]***